Commando: Boer name origin and adoption by Britain

 After the Dutch Cape Colony was established in 1652, the word was used to describe bands of militia.
-The first "Commando Law" was instated by the original Dutch East India Company chartered settlements and similar laws were maintained through the independent Boer Orange Free State and South African Republic.
+The first "Commando Law" was instated by the original Dutch East India Company chartered settlements, and similar laws were maintained through the independent Boer Orange Free State and South African Republic.
 The law compelled burghers to equip themselves with horses and firearms when required in defense.
 The implementation of these laws was called the "Commando System".
 A group of mounted militiamen was organized in a unit known as a commando and headed by a commandant, who was normally elected from inside the unit.
 Men called up to serve were said to be "on commando".
 British experience with this system led to the widespread adoption of the word "commandeer" into English in the 1880s.

 During the Great Trek, conflicts with Southern African peoples such as the Xhosa and the Zulu caused the Boers to retain the commando system despite being free of colonial laws.
 Also, the word became used to describe any armed raid.
 During this period, the Boers also developed guerrilla techniques for use against numerically superior but less mobile bands of natives such as the Zulu, who fought in large, complex formations.

-In the First Boer War, Boer commandos were able to use superior marksmanship, fieldcraft, camouflage and mobility to expel the British (wearing red uniforms, poorly trained in marksmanship and unmounted) from the Transvaal.
-These tactics were continued throughout the Second Boer War.
-In the final phase of the war, 25,000 Boers carried out asymmetric warfare against the 450,000-strong British Imperial forces for two years after the British had captured the capitals of the two Boer republics.
+In the First Boer War, Boer commandos utilised superior marksmanship, fieldcraft, camouflage and mobility to great effect against British forces, who wore conspicuous red uniforms and were poorly trained in marksmanship.
+These tactics continued to be used during the Second Boer War.
+In the final phase of the war, 25,000 Boer commandos engaged in asymmetric warfare against British Imperial forces numbering 450,000 strong for two years after the British had captured the capitals of the two Boer republics.
 During these conflicts the word entered the English language, retaining its general Afrikaans meaning of a "militia unit" or a "raid".
 Robert Baden-Powell recognised the importance of fieldcraft and was inspired to form the scouting movement.

 In 1941, Lieutenant-Colonel D. W. Clarke of the British Imperial General Staff, suggested the name commando for specialized raiding units of the British Army Special Service in evocation of the effectiveness and tactics of the Boer commandos.
 During World War II, American and British publications, confused over the use of the plural "commandos" for that type of British military units, gave rise to the modern common habit of using "a commando" to mean one member of such a unit, or one man engaged on a raiding-type operation.